OCA/partner-contact/partner_address_version/readme/DESCRIPTION.rst

-This module allows to manage versions for partner addresses.
+This module allows you to manage versions for partner addresses.

-You can define a list of versionned fields, for instance address, country, ...
-Those fields cannot be changed once an address is versionned.

-This can be useful to know where a sale order has been delivered even after several changes on the partner addresses.
+A list of fields are defined for versioning.
+These are immutable once set, and force the user to create a new partner if they want to change one of these fields.

+This forces historical consistency.
+For example, the moment you confirm a sale order, you might want to lock the address of that sale order instead of having it change everytime that partner is modified (see e.g sale_partner_version).